sushantkapare-dev/AWS_Devops_Zero_to_Hero/AWS/Q set1.md

 ## what are key-pair in aws?
 In AWS, a key pair is a set of cryptographic keys that consists of a public key and a private key.
 Key pairs are primarily used for secure authentication and access to Amazon Elastic Compute Cloud (Amazon EC2) instances.
 When you create an EC2 instance, you can associate a key pair with it.
 The public key is placed on the instance, and the private key is kept securely by the user.
 When you want to connect to the instance, you use the private key to authenticate, ensuring secure access to your virtual server.
 Key pairs are crucial for securing access to EC2 instances and are an essential component of AWS's security infrastructure.

-## what is s3?
-mazon S3 (Simple Storage Service) is like a giant online storage space provided by Amazon.
-It's a service that allows you to store and retrieve any amount of data from anywhere on the web.
-Imagine it as a virtual hard drive in the cloud where you can put files, images, videos, or any other data, and you can access or share them over the internet.

 ## what is pricing model for ec2 instances?
 Amazon EC2 (Elastic Compute Cloud) instances in AWS follow a pay-as-you-go pricing model, where you are billed for the compute capacity you use.
 The pricing is based on several factors, and it can vary depending on the instance type, region, and other options.
 Here are key components of the EC2 pricing model: